Beacon-Design/HTMLCSSJS_Study/-Staff-/- Guideline -/Typography/Typography.md

 The line-height is determined by the font-size of the body copy.
 If the base font-size is 12px or 0.75em (12 ÷ 16 = 0.75, 16px is the default browser font-size), then a proper line-height could be 0.75 × 1.5 = 1.125em (150% taller than the font-size, or 18px).

+#### Picking a base font size

+Think about the **amount** of content the interface will need to contain, the **readers** of the content, and the **context** it’ll likely be viewed in.

+> For instance, if I’m designing a blog for readers over 50 (our eyesight blurs and dims over time), and my assumption is they’ll be reading during moments of boredom on their mobile devices, I would pick a larger body font size—possibly closer to Medium’s 21px.
+>
+> Conversely, if I was designing an interface for professional social media coordinators, who will likely be using the product at work on larger devices, then I can make the default font size smaller.

+#### Picking a base line height

+pick a line height that is somewhere between 120% — 150% of your body font size.
+It’s okay to break this rule if you have a good reason to.

+The looser the leading (corresponding to larger ratios closer to 1.5), the more whitespace you’ll have between lines.
+That can make it easier for the eye to find the next line of text.
+Stylistically, larger line height ratios also feel more luxurious, stable, and peaceful.

+Tighter leading (corresponding to ratios closer to 1.2 and sometimes even less) will smoosh lines of text closer together.
+The density this creates may be a good thing, depending on the design principles you established early on.
+Tight leading has the ability to increase reading speed, but you must be cautious that your line lengths aren’t too long or it will negatively impact reading speed.

 ### Set the Space Between Paragraphs

 The browser’s default value for spacing between paragraphs is 1em for both the top and bottom margins.
 If the rhythm of the page is to be maintained, the spacing of paragraphs should be related to the basic line-height unit.
 With the paragraph property <p>, the values of the top and bottom margins can be set equal to the line-height.